spacetelescope/jdaviz/docs/imviz/plugins.rst

    .. warning::

-       If your data is in surface brightness unit and pixels on the image have varying sky area, you should first convert your data from surface brightness to flux unit first before using this plugin.
+       If your data is in surface brightness units and pixels on the image have varying sky area, you should first convert your data from surface brightness to flux units before using this plugin.
-       This is because for performance reasons, the plugin only takes out per steradian after the aperture sum, which makes no difference but only if all pixels have the same area.
+       This is because, for performance reasons, the plugin multiplies by the area after the aperture sum is calculated.

 7. If you also want photometry result in the unit of counts, you can enter a conversion factor in the :guilabel:`Counts conversion factor` field.
 The value